chef/chef-web-docs/chef_master/source/resource_deploy.rst

 The **deploy** resource is modeled after Capistrano, a utility and framework for executing commands in parallel on multiple remote machines via SSH.
 The **deploy** resource is designed to behave in a way that is similar to the ``deploy`` and ``deploy:migration`` tasks in Capistrano.

+.. note:: The **deploy** resource was removed from Chef 14.0.
+The resource is now part of the `deploy_resource <https://supermarket.chef.io/cookbooks/deploy_resource>`__ backwards compatibility cookbook available on the Supermarket.

 Syntax
 =====================================================
 A **deploy** resource block manages and controls deployments: